 Set the tone of your content like a conversation.
 Communicate and not teach them.
 Provide your users with solutions to all their first-time queries.

-Avoid using jargon so that your readers wouldn’t leave your brand page and look out for a dictionary to never coming back to your page.
+Avoid using jargon so that your readers wouldn’t leave your brand page and look out for a dictionary to never come back to your page.

 For example, most of your users would prefer to read “How to build an amazing customer experience?” rather than “How to build an amazing CX?”.
 Some might be familiar with the term CX, but all can easily understand the term customer experience.